Christopher-Mata/Christopher-Mata/README.md

-### <div align="center">I'm Christopher, a full-time software engineer 👨‍💻 programming since 2015 🚀</div>
+### <div align="center">I'm Christopher, a full-time software engineer 👨‍💻 developing since 2015 🚀</div>

-- 🔭 I’m currently working on [an Embedded AI](https://github.com/Christopher-Mata/UWP-Chatbot)
+- 🔭 I’m working on bridging marine ECU and independent module data to frontend displays!

-- 🌱 I’m currently learning Kubernetes and Next13
+- 🌱 I’m currently learning embedded systems engineering practices!

-- ⚡ Fun fact: I was a former Overwatch top 500 and a current music fanatic
+- ⚡ Fun fact: I was a former Overwatch Top 500 and a long-time music addict!
+Hope to see you out in the raves!

 <br/>